alospeaks/cisco-dc-automation/LabGuide/section-3-1-gitlab.md

   3. `git checkout master`
 4. Switch to `ATOM` Editor.
   5. Take a look at the `README.md` file.
 Notice that you do not see the changes that you made.
-6. Switch back to terminal window
+6. Switch back to terminal window.
+  7. pull down the changes from your central repository
   7. `git pull`
-8. Switch back to `ATOM` and view the `README.md` file.
-Do you see the changes that got merged.
+8. Switch back to `ATOM`
+  9. view the `README.md` file.
+  10. Do you see the changes that got merged?

-**This is how you can do peer reviews for your configuration files.**
+**This is how you can do simple peer reviews on your configuration files.**

 ###Exercise 7
 #### Remove the branch